HichamAgueny/MPI_ACC_OMP/mpi-gpu_doc.md

 ## GPU-non-aware MPI

-The MPI implementation without GPU-direct memory access or GPU-non-aware MPI simply means that the memory-to-memory transfer has to pass through the host during the communication between a host and a device in order to update the data before get offloaded back to a device.
-The implementation is provided for both...
-Details about the implementation of OpenACC and OpenMP APIs alone has been already addressed in our previous tutorial [here](https://documentation.sigma2.no/code_development/guides/converting_acc2omp/openacc2openmp.html).

-### The hybrid MPI-OpenACC

-This approach is based on updating the data on the host

-the directive `update`.

-!copy data from GPU to CPU
-!$acc update host(array)

-!copy data from CPU to GPU
-!$acc update device(array)

-### The hybrid MPI-OpenMP offloading

-!$omp target update device(host_rank) from(array)

-!$omp target update device(host_rank) to(array)
+The MPI implementation without GPU-direct memory access or GPU-non-aware MPI simply means that calling an MPI routine from an OpenACC or OpenMP API requires updating the data before and after the MPI call to ensure the correctness of the data.
+In this scenario, the data are copied back and forth between the host and the device before and after each MPI call.
+In the hybrid **MPI-OpenACC**, the procedure is defined by specifying the directive `update host()` for copying the data from the device to the host before the MPI call, and by the directive `update device()` specified after the MPI call for copying the data back to the device.
+A similar concept is adopted in the hybrid **MPI-OpenMP***.
+Here, updating the data in connection with the MPI call is done by specifying the directives `update device() from()` and `update device() to()`, respectively, for copying the data from the device to the host and back to the device.
+This is described in the code below via the lines ....

-Although this approach is simple to implement, it might lead to a low performance caused by an explicit transfer of data between a host and a device when updating the data.
-Furthermore, the approach is synchronous, which does not allow overlapping between MPI-based computation and OpenACC operations.
-An alternative to this approach is to use the GPU-aware MPI as described in the following section.
+Although this approach is simple to implement, it might lead to a low performance caused by an explicit transfer of data between a host and a device before and after calling an MPI routine.
+Furthermore, the approach is synchronous, which does not allow overlapping between MPI-based computation and OpenACC/OpenMP operations.
+An alternative to this approach is to use the GPU-aware MPI as described in the next section.

 ## GPU-aware MPI

 The GPU-aware MPI concept has the advantage of enabling the MPI library to directly access a device memory without passing through the host-memory.
 This in turn results in high-throughput and low-latency communications, thus rending computational tasks efficient.

-In the following we implement this concept for both MPI-OpenACC and MPI-OpenMP APIs.

 ### The hybrid MPI-OpenACC